 The ensuing post is the first in a three-part series intended to provide a focused review of certain fundamental considerations applicable to M&A transactions in Western Canada – as impacted by the pandemic.
 Read part two of this blog series on the topic of Closing Risks and the Interim Period.
+Read part three of this blog series on the topic of Closing Mechanics and Purchase Price Adjustments.

 In light of the pandemic, purchasers relying on the availability of acquisition financing need to be more diligent than ever and work collaboratively with their lender(s) to ensure requisite funding is in place for closing — and on terms conducive to the current, and forecasted, operating environment.